-The table below shows the areas that are due to be contacted and have computers replaced between now and the end of February 2021 (updated fortnightly to reflect current status and the changing nature of the Trust, given the current pressures).
+The table below shows the areas that are due to be contacted and have computers replaced between now and 12 March 2021 (updated fortnightly to reflect current status and the changing nature of the Trust, given the current pressures).
 If your area is yet to receive new computers and you are not listed below, please be patient as your time will come.

 Please be assured that our partner CANCOM is very much aware of current pressures being faced with Covid-19 and is working closely with the Trust to mitigate any risk.

 - Area managers will be contacted in advance to arrange a pre-changeover visit to discuss and agree the changeover activity; with the team adhering to all relevant PPE, hand washing and social distance guidelines.

 - If you have any questions or concerns during the changeover itself, please contact the project team Windows10@addenbrookes.nhs.uk as the engineers are carrying out the changeover works as per an agreed project plan.

 - The new Windows 10 Lenovo computers run Microsoft Office 2016 applications, have NHS SmartCard access and are being installed with one new monitor and smart keyboard.

 - If one monitor currently exists it will be replaced with a new Lenovo monitor (you won’t be able to keep hold of the old monitor).